AlexJReid/blog/content/posts/dataproc-druid.md

 ![Component](component.png)

 Great, right?
-(If you don't mind using something labelled _alpha_ by Google.)
+(Assuming you don't mind using something labelled _alpha_ by Google.)

 ## Problems
 There is literally no documentation other than the page I stumbled across: [Cloud Dataproc Druid Component](https://cloud.google.com/dataproc/docs/concepts/components/druid).